Michelin Guide Wroclaw 2025

 Notable Restaurants

-Beyond the three Bib Gourmands, Michelin recognized 19 additional Wroclaw restaurants — from wine-focused bistros like Pijalni Wino & Bistro to elegant hotel dining at Art Hotel.
+Beyond the three Bib Gourmands, Michelin recognized 19 additional Wroclaw restaurants — from wine-focused bistros to elegant hotel dining at Art Hotel.
 The full selection reflects a city with serious depth across styles and price points.

 Michelin recognized 22 restaurants in Wroclaw in total — three with Bib Gourmand awards and 19 as recommended.
 Here are the standouts beyond the headline awards.